 7 Superfoods to Strengthen Your Immune System

-It’s the start of flu season and I’m sure we’ve all had a few close calls already.
+It’s the start of flu season, and I’m sure we’ve all had a few close calls already.
 Some of us may have already gotten struck down by a particularly nasty bug going around the office.
 But what can you do to keep yourself healthy?
-Besides getting plenty of sleep and washing your hands regularly, there is also the case of diet.
-Like the saying goes, we are what we eat.
-So if this flu season we want to eat our way to a healthier version of ourselves, then here are 7 superfoods that will help boost your immune system1.
+Besides getting plenty of sleep and washing your hands regularly, your diet also influences your immunity.
+Here are 7 superfoods that will help boost your immune system1.

-The spicy, aromatic ginger root can be used to make different drinks, teas, or flavor Asian dishes.
-It is also a real superfood as it reduced inflammation and is a natural pain reliever3.
-It is also great to reduce nausea.
+The spicy, aromatic ginger root can be used to make teas or flavor Asian dishes.
+It is also a real superfood, as it helps balance inflammation3 and is a powerful antioxidant.
+It is also good for digestive health and great for reducing nausea.

 Goji berries are also known as wolfberries.
 They contain vitamin C, B vitamins, essential fatty acids, amino acids, plus minerals and trace elements.
 You can easily mix them into a smoothie or sprinkle them on top of some oatmeal or a smoothie bowl.
 Plus, you can just eat them like that for an extra immune boost.

-The popular coffee substitute is basically just ground green tea.
-This means that matcha is free of radical scavengers and contain vitamins, minerals, and trace elements.
+This popular coffee substitute is basically just powdered green tea.
+This means that matcha is a free radical scavenger and contains vitamins, minerals, and trace elements.
 The most popular way to serve matcha is in latte form.
 The green powder can also be a great addition to baking.

-Kale is a common winter vegetable and it a regular star of dishes with superfoods.
-And there is a reason for it.
-Kale is high in antioxidants and not only strengthens your immune system, but it can possibly protect your body from other diseases such as Alzheimer’s and arteriosclerosis4.
-Kale is very versatile in preparation – it goes well raw in a salad, makes great baked chip alternatives, or mixes into green smoothies with other items such apple, kiwi, avocado, and ginger to make a green smoothie.
+Kale is a common winter vegetable and a star superfood.
+It's high in antioxidants and nutrients to help strengthen your immune system.
+Kale is very versatile to prepare; it goes well raw in a salad, makes great baked chip alternatives, or mixes into green smoothies with other items such apple, kiwi, avocado, and ginger to make a green smoothie.

 Blueberries are a great superfood.
 These small berries are packed full of vitamin C and potassium, as well as other vitamins.
 You can eat blueberries during the cold season in a variety of ways.
 They can be added into fruit smoothies, or baked into delicious holiday treats.
 They make a great addition to your morning oatmeal.
 Also, blueberries make a fantastic snack.
-The little purple berries are known for being full of anti-inflammatory vitamins as well as protecting against different diseases.
+The little purple berries are known for being full of anti-inflammatory vitamins and antioxidants.
 In case you’re curious, it’s the flavonoids that give these berries their color.

 Along with a healthy diet, we recommend taking the NATURELO Vitamin C supplement with Organic Acerola Cherry and Citrus Bioflavonoids daily to fight off any sickness before it starts.